Our responsibility for Public Health

 We also carry out a range of research and intelligence activities to support commissioning and tackle the scale of health inequalities found in the city.
 This includes leading the production of the statutory Joint Strategic Needs Assessment (JSNA) for Sunderland.

-Find out further information about the Joint Strategic Needs Assessment, Director of Public Health Annual Report and Pharmaceutical Needs Assessment - April 2018 to March 2021
+Find out further information about the Sunderland Joint Strategic Needs Assessment, Director of Public Health Annual Reports and Pharmaceutical Needs Assessment - July 2022 to July 2025 (published 20 July 2022)